$c$-vectors of 2-Calabi--Yau categories and Borel subalgebras of ${\mathfrak{sl}}_{\infty}$

 \subsection{Cluster structures on triangulated $2$-CY categories}

-Throughout, $\KK$ is an algebraically closed field and $\cC$ is a $\KK$-linear $\Hom$-finite triangulated category which is Krull--Schmidt and $2$-CY.
+Throughout, $\KK$ is an algebraically closed field and $\cC$ is an essentially small $\KK$-linear $\Hom$-finite triangulated category which is Krull--Schmidt and $2$-CY.
 Its suspension functor is denoted by $\Sigma$.
-We assume that $\cC$ has at least one cluster tilting subcategory in the following sense.
+We recall some definitions from \cite{AusSma} and \cite{Enochs}.